PyJedi/EMNIST_iOS/README.md

 ## Results for Model-1

+The inference time is the average of 10 runs

 |                             | Swift Playground Inference Time (In Seconds) |  Xcode Inference Time (iphone 11 pro max) ((In Seconds)) | Xcode Inference Time (iphone 8) ((In Seconds)) | Model Size | RAM Usage |
 | ------------------- | -------------------------------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------ | ------------- | ------------- |
 | FP8                     | 0.00052147555591849                          |    0.000456584999887531                                          |           0.000495690699608531                         |              99KB| 22.8MB |